 In the schematic at the top of the page, a "short wave" switch changes the resonant frequency of the antenna system, and thus the radiated frequency.
 Generally two frequencies would be used--one would be 600 Meters and either double (1200 Meters) or half (300 Meters).
 If the capacitor was switched into the circuit, the wavelength would be lowered.
 Since the antennas were never long enough to provide the correct resonant (radiated frequency), a loading coil would be required.
 This was simply an inductance in series with the antenna lead (aerial tuning inductance).
-Photos are from Fleming's Elementary Manual of Radio Telegraphy and Telephony 1915.
 The operator could make adjustments by adjusting taps on the oscillation transformer or the aerial tuning coil and noting the affect on the RF ammeter.
 The object was to tune for maximum current.

 On the right is a typical high voltage transformer of the time The core has been lifted out of the case.
 Often the case would be full of insulating oil to reduce any internal high voltage arching.
 Note the 'safety spark gap' which, if the main spark gap became disconnected, the high voltage would jump this gap instead arcing inside the transformer or damaging the capacitors.

-The quench gap, not shown in the above drawing, improves the efficiency of the transmitter by almost a factor of two.
+The quench gap improves the efficiency of the transmitter by almost a factor of two.
 The quenching gap is set in series with the main gap.
-The energy dumped into the coupling coil from the capacitors by jumping the spark gap, and the quench gap, transfers across to the antenna system via the antenna coupling coil.
+The energy dumped into the coupling coil from the capacitors by jumping the spark gap transfers across to the antenna system via the antenna coupling coil.
 The energy in the antenna side is an alternating current/voltage, due to it being a resonant circuit, and as the cycle swings to the next peak some energy is coupled back across to the primary side and will be dissipated within the transmitter itself, unless there is a quenching gap.
 The returning energy doesn't have enough punch to jump the quench gap.
 The spark gap had to be placed in a soundproof room by itself as the noise it made was deafening, whereas the quenched spark gap is practically noiseless.
 Thus